-In addition to the R&D headcount growth in Korea from our Routejade acquisition, we have grown our core R&D team significantly in the last year.
-Our lab in India is focused on evaluating next-generation battery materials for future technology nodes, and we anticipate our R&D team in Malaysia will double by end of fiscal 2024.
+In addition to the R&D headcount growth in Korea from our Routejade acquisition, we grew our core R&D team significantly in 2023.
+Our lab in India is focused on evaluating next-generation battery materials for future technology nodes and battery modeling.
+We anticipate that our R&D team in Malaysia will be double by the end of fiscal 2024.